sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ![[QuickAdd Settings.png]]

-There are a many different setups and functions we can do, and we will just show you the syntax and the a couple of basic examples.
+There are a many different setups and functions we can do, and we will just show you the syntax and then an example.

 ---
 #### Syntax

-This is a fairly simple syntax, and you only need to use it once in a while  setting these bits up.
+This is a fairly simple syntax, and you only need to use it when setting these bits up.
 The official [DOCS ARE HERE](https://quickadd.obsidian.guide/docs/FormatSyntax) but we will show the basics.

 You can use this in a few places when automatically adding notes or templates but we will just explain it first.